-- a. promote standards of safety, health and welfare that comply with the provisions and requirements of the Safety, Health and Welfare at Work Act 2005 and other relevant legislation, standards and codes of practice; - b. provide information, training, instruction and supervision where necessary, to enable staff to perform their work safely and effectively; - c. maintain a constant and continuing interest in safety and health matters pertinent to the activities of the college; - d. continually improve the system in place for the management of occupational safety and health and review it periodically to ensure it remains relevant, appropriate and effective; - e. consult with staff on matters related to safety, health and welfare at work; - f. provide the necessary resources to ensure the safety, health and welfare of all those to whom it owes a duty of care, including staff, learners, contractors and visitors.

-The Board of Management/MSLETB is committed to playing an active role in the implementation of the occupational safety and health policy and undertakes to review and revise it in light of changes in legislation, experience and other relevant developments.

-Signed: James Hardiman Date: 9 th December 2021

-James Hardiman (Principal; North Connaught College)

-Signed: Dara Mulvey Date: 9 th December 2021

-Dara Mulvey (Chairperson; Board of Management Nor th Conn aught College)
+a. promote standards of safety, health and welfare that comply with the provisions and requirements of the Safety, Health and Welfare at Work Act 2005 and other relevant legislation, standards and codes of practice; b. provide information, training, instruction and supervision where necessary, to enable staff to perform their work safely and effectively; C. maintain a constant and continuing interest in safety and health matters pertinent to the activities of the college; d. continually improve the system in place for the management of occupational safety and health and review it periodically to ensure it remains relevant, appropriate and effective; e. consult with staff on matters related to safety, health and welfare at work; f. provide the necessary resources to ensure the safety, health and welfare of all those to whom it owes a duty of care, including staff, learners, contractors and visitors.
+The Decid of Management (MCLETD is committed to playing an active role in the implementation of the The Board of Management/MSLETB is committed to playing an active role in the implementation of the occupational safety and health policy and undertakes to review and revise it in light of changes in legislation, experience and other relevant developments.
+Signed: James Hardiman Date:6 th Dec 2023 James Hardiman (Principal; North Connaught College) Signed: Dara Mulvey Date: 6 th Dec 2023 Dara Mulvey (Chairperson; Board of Management North Connaught College) Signed: Ton Grady Date:26 th September 2023 Tom Grady (Chief Executive; MSLETB) Tom Grady (enter Excedute, MSEETB)

-Signed: Date:

-Tom Grady (Chief Executive; MSLETB)

-Page 2 of 99